30 December, 2015

 Penn Dutch New Year’s Day Pork and Sauerkraut

 The area of Western Maryland where I grew up is home to many families of Pennsylvania Dutch, Amish and Mennonite descent, and this dish is one of my favorite memories from child – and adult – hood.
 It’s a recipe for Penn Dutch New Years Day Pork and Sauerkraut, which is traditionally served (shock of shocks) on Jan.
-1. I make it whenever I’m in the mood for something warm and hearty, and I’ve modified it to suit my own tastes.
+1, and is thought to bring good luck and prosperity throughout the year.
+I make it whenever I’m in the mood for something warm and hearty, and I’ve modified it to suit my own tastes.

 Cooking it in a slow cooker is the easiest way to do it, though I believe the truly traditional way is to cook it (again, shock of shocks) in a Dutch oven on the stovetop.

 - One 3 – 4 pound pork loin roast